Blind-led accessibility work, explained like a person

 Easy first step

 If you already know what you need, reach out.
-If you are not sure yet, that is fine too.
+If you are still circling the problem, that is fine too.

-Send a link, a rough description, or even just the problem you keep running into.
+Send a link, a rough description, or even just the thing you keep running into.
 I can help sort out the next step from there.